 We return to the green marked route, which then continues along the Studený river.
 It meanders over stones and rocks through a green valley with tall, slender trees.
 After 300 meters we see the Studeného waterfall, which translated means something like cold waterfall.
 Even from a distance, we realize how huge this waterfall is, because the tourists on the shore seem tiny against the falling masses of water.

-There are several distant and nearby viewpoints of the waterfall and we exhaust all of them extensively to observe this natural spectacle.
+There are several distant and nearby viewpoints of the waterfall and we exhaust all of them extensively to observe this natural spectacle of High Tatras.
 The water rushes wildly over the rocks lying in the river and drowns out all ambient noises.
 Spray is whirled up, causing a cool, damp breeze to blow in our direction.
 Even the branches of the nearby trees are set in motion by the force of the water.
 The scene is full of dynamism.
 In contrast to this is the quiet forest through which the river struggles.
 The partly bare trees stand there calmly as if they were watching the water masses just as impressed as we were.

 Desperate search for the waterfalls in the Studeného potoka valley

 We decide to take the blue-marked hiking trail, as we have previously marked smaller waterfalls on the hiking map to which we want to make a detour.
 A stony path leads us slowly uphill until we reach a point where, according to my map, there is a junction towards Královnin závoj and Siroký lad waterfall.
 However, we only look at dense bushes and trees, behind which we suspect steep rocks.
 Exploring the following and previous 100 meters of the hiking trail is also unsuccessful.
 So, we turn back to the clearing, but the views we made along the way make up for the unsuccessful search.
 After later research, I found that we were in the right place, but the waterfalls can only be reached by mountain climbing.